statisticalbiotechnology/bibook/bibook/retrieval/blast.md

 - **Hash Table Creation**: A hash table or other data structure can store k-mers as keys, mapping them to sequence locations.
 - **Fast Lookups**: By indexing k-mers from database sequences, BLAST can quickly look up similar k-mers from the query sequence, avoiding the need for a full pairwise alignment.
-- **Word Hits**: K-mer matches between the query and database sequences, termed "word hits," serve as initial points of comparison for BLAST.
+- **Word Hits**: K-mer matches between the query and database sequences, termed "word hits", serve as initial points of comparison for BLAST.

 ```{admonition} Dividing "APEPTIDE" into 3-mers